shpml/fundamentals/08_chapter/12_assessment.md

 This is where you'll be writing your code for the remainder of the unit assignments.

 But, here's the catch!
-You have already written the required HTML and CSS in previous units; you'll want to use that code moving forward, so make sure you replace the HTML and CSS found within the `index.html` and `style.css` files with the code you've written in previous assignments!
+You have already written the required HTML and CSS in previous units; you'll want to use that code moving forward, so make sure you replace the HTML and CSS found within the `index.html` and `style.css` files with the code you've written previously!

 You'll also want to link your `index.html` file to the `main.js` file.
 Remember when you linked your CSS file to your HTML file?
 Yes, that's right!
 It's as simple as that!
 Look at the syntax below - copy the line with the script tags to your HTML file and modify the source destination so it links to your `main.js` file.